 - Professional Pay (pays at or above legal minimum wage)

-If you choose Stipend or Professional pay, additional numerical-pay-rate/frequency/currency fields will appear, which are optional.
+If you choose Stipend or Professional pay, additional pay frequency/currency/rate minimum and maximum/duration fields will appear, which are optional.
 If you want to put in a single number instead of a range, you can fill in either the maximum or minimum field without having to fill in both.
 More detailed information can still be written out in the free-form compensation/contract text field.

 2. Dates & Locations